sclebo05/OPiZ2PSUControl/README.md

 Configure the plugins as follows:

 ![opiz3-screen](pics/opiz3-screen.png)

+Each command ensures the output mode for that pin, and then writes a value, 0 for off, 1 for on.

+On
+`gpio mode 15 out && gpio write 15 0`

+Off
+`gpio mode 15 out && gpio write 15 1`

 You may now use the 'Lightning Bolt' on the top menu of Octoprint to power the printer on and off.